hammytheham/trexplot/README.md

 We aim to deliver a LoFi plotting experience to Toughreactmech output files.

+Features;
-Only plots the last time step at the moment.
+-> Only plots the last time step at the moment
-4/5 different types of plot
+-> 4/5 different types of plot
+-> PDF,PNG & 'custom-build' options
+-> 'Custom build' - ipython experience https://www.youtube.com/watch?v=fCIjHmeGBvs
-Should work with any grids you have.
+-> Should work with any grids you have.
+-> Supported .tec files are flow data, flow vector, displacement, stress strain, aqueous concentrations, gas volfrac, mineral abundances and saturation states.
-You dont need a displacement file (see trexoptions) but the default is you have one in the directory.
+-> You dont need a displacement file (see trexoptions) but the default is you have one in the directory.
 It is used for the corner locations.

 ## To install